-"FFB Group" : FFB, its subsidiaries and associated companies collectively
+"FFB Group" : FFB and its subsidiaries collectively

 Corporate Governance Overview Statement

 Introduction

 The Board of Directors ("the Board") is committed towards ensuring that good corporate governance ("CG") is observed throughout the Group.
 Upholding integrity and professionalism in its management of the affairs of the Group, the Board aims to enhance business prosperity and corporate accountability with the ultimate objective of realising long-term shareholders' value and safeguarding interests of other stakeholders.